German Inheritance Tax for Foreign Citizens German Inheritance Tax for Foreign Citizens

 Japan ⇄ Germany

-A Japanese-resident heir receives German real estate and a Japanese securities portfolio from a German-resident decedent.
-Germany taxes the acquisition; Japan taxes the heir’s worldwide receipt.
-Foreign tax paid in Japan on the Japanese portfolio may be creditable under § 21 against the portion of German tax attributable to the portfolio, while German real estate remains primarily a German-situs item.
+A Japan-resident heir inherits German real estate and Japanese securities from a German-resident decedent.
+Germany taxes the acquisition; Japan taxes the worldwide receipt.
+Japan’s tax on the securities may be credited under § 21 against German tax on that portion.

 France ⇄ Germany

-A French-resident child inherits a French apartment and a German brokerage account from a German-resident parent.
-Germany taxes the acquisition on a worldwide basis; France taxes the French apartment.
-German law credits French succession duties under § 21 up to the German tax attributable to the French apartment.
+A French-resident child inherits a French apartment and German securities from a German-resident parent.
+Germany taxes the entire acquisition; France taxes the French property.
+French tax may be credited under § 21 up to the German tax on the apartment.

 UK ⇄ Germany

 A UK-domiciled decedent leaves assets to a German-resident heir.
-UK IHT applies to the estate; Germany taxes the heir’s acquisition.
-UK IHT borne on UK-situs assets can be credited against the German tax attributable to those foreign assets, subject to ceilings and documentation.
+UK IHT applies to the estate; Germany taxes the heir.
+Germany credits UK tax on UK assets, subject to the § 21 ceiling rule.

 Foundations (Stiftungen)